jurakovic/TimestampCopy/README.md

 > ```powershell
 > Set-ExecutionPolicy -Scope CurrentUser Unrestricted
 > ```
-> More details about execution policy and scope can be found [here](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_execution_policies?view=powershell-7.5) and [here](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.security/set-executionpolicy?view=powershell-7.5#parameters).
+> More details about the PowerShell execution policies can be found [here](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_execution_policies?view=powershell-7.5) and [here](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.security/set-executionpolicy?view=powershell-7.5#parameters).

 4. Install the context menu entries.
 	Run the script with the `-i` option